gustavocrod/python_compiler/README.md

 # python_compiler
-A compiler coded in python
+A generic language compiler coded in python

 ### Execution